Momentum BIG5 Challenge 2018

 Can my entry for this year’s event be deferred to next year’s event?

-Deferrals to the 2018 event will not be permitted.
+Deferrals to the 2019 event will not be permitted.
 However, participants may be allowed to transfer their entry to another athlete.
 Refer to transfers.
-Additional 50% of fee after 12th june through to 20th June.
+Note: The Knysna Forest Marathon charges an additional R1 000 late fee after 1st June through to 12th June.

 Is it possible for me to cancel my race entry?
 And what is the policy on refunds?